PoornimaPulakandam/KDD_Group8/README.md

 5. Number of accidents of a state as compared to its adjacent states?
 6. Factors that effect accident severity.
 # Future Work:
-This Analysis can be used to predict how climatic conditions are impacting the road accidents so that we can reduce the severity in advance.
-We can also predict the most accident prone areas state wide.
+We have analysed regarding the most accident prone states and predicted how climatic conditions are impacting the road accidents so that we can reduce the severity in advance.
+In Future Work we continue to work on how much percent of accidents takes place at different spots and particular climatic conditions impact on road accidents